DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 verifying the licensee’s role.

-(b) Initial presentation of a scientific Two hours of continuing education is
+(b) Initial presentation of a scientific Two continuing education hours are

 exhibit, poster, or paper to a granted for each presentation.